audreyt/lith-ddblock/README.txt

 // $Id$

-Note: This is version RC3 of the module.
+Note: This is version RC5 of the module.
 Please test and review the module and post your issues on the project page http://drupal.org/project/ddblock to help improve the module.

 SUMMARY
 -------
 The Dynamic display block module enables you to create blocks to present content in a dynamic way.
 For creating slideshow effects it uses the jQuery Cycle plug-in.

-There are three ways to specify content for the Dynamic display block module:
+There are four ways to specify content for the Dynamic display block module:

 * A folder containing image files
 * A node from a content type with multiple input
+* CCK and Views
 * An instance of any created block

 The headerimage module or CCK and Views makes retrieving and displaying content with the Dynamic display block module very flexible.

 Several effects and other setting can be set in the configuration settings of the